waffle-iron/DAO-1.0/tests/README.md

 - *fuel*
-During the fueling period of the DAO, send enough ether from all accounts to purchase tokens and then assert that the user's balance is indeed correct and that the minimum fueling goal has been reached.
+During the fueling period of the DAO, send enough ether from all accounts to create tokens and then assert that the user's balance is indeed correct and that the minimum fueling goal has been reached.

 - *deposit*